 - Thus, all vector features are lost when loaded into Paint.NET.
 For example, the loss of vector layer masks may cause parts of the image to appear visible when they should instead be masked out.

-- Workaround: Stick to the raster features in Photoshop.
+- Workaround: Rasterize any layers that use vector features in Photoshop.

 Layer effects, such as shadow or background color, are lost.

 Layer group visibility and blend modes are preserved.
 However, Paint.NET does not have hierarchical layers, so the sublayers are treated as individual layers.
 Depending on the blend modes used, the composite image may not look correct in Paint.NET.